manetu/platform-playbooks/README.md

 Your inventory has been created at inventories/foo.

 ------------------------------------------------------------
- Password: egTxDckC6OWDa1jbvUdBWM6aPofErnIhjw6TGXbrwi7WBehPnDxzWphiOlf7ReFV
+ Inventory Password: egTxDckC6OWDa1jbvUdBWM6aPofErnIhjw6TGXbrwi7WBehPnDxzWphiOlf7ReFV

  Store it somewhere safe.
 It will not be displayed again.
 ------------------------------------------------------------
 ```

-As indicated, make a secure and reliable note of the password, such as within a 1Password vault.
+As indicated, make a secure and reliable note of the inventory password, such as within a 1Password vault.

 **NB.
 Loss or corruption of the decryption password may result in the inability to maintain or recover a Manetu instance.**